mishatuesday/mishatuesday.github.io/_posts/2022-11-17-CORS-in-a-local-Sinatra-development-environment.markdown

 Luckily, I came across the idea that you can set the response authorization right in the Sinatra application controller, and it worked for me.
 Since it took me a while to find this solution, I decided to boost the signal with this blog post.
 Hopefully it helps the right person at the right time.

-Again, the thing I added was `response['Access-Control-Allow-Origin'] = 'http://localhost:3000'`
+Again, the thing I added was:

+`response['Access-Control-Allow-Origin'] = 'http://localhost:3000'`

 and you have to put it in every endpoint you set up.
+I didn't say it was the global solution, I said it's the least complicated.
 I kind of didn't want to write this required blog post, because I have a project due and **I'd rather be coding**, but if this helps even one person get their first API up and running, it's worth it.